 Short-term consumer loans can be unsecured or secured with a maturity up to ninety days.
-Unsecured short-term products typically range in size from \$100 to \$1,000, with a maturity between fourteen and thirty days, and an agreement to defer the presentment of the customer's personal check or preauthorized debit for the aggregate amount of the advance plus fees.
+Unsecured short-term products typically range in size from \$100 to \$1,000, with a maturity between fourteen and thirty days, and include a written agreement to defer the presentment of the customer's personal check or preauthorized debit for the aggregate amount of the advance plus fees.
 This form of lending is based on applicable laws and regulations which vary by state.
 Statutes vary from charging fees of 15% to 20%, to charging interest at 25% per annum plus origination fees.
 The customers repay the cash advance by making cash payments or allowing the check or preauthorized debit to be presented.
-Secured short-term products typically range from \$750 to \$5,000, and are asset-based consumer loans whereby the customer obtains cash and grants a right in collateral and the consumer loan may be secured with a lien on the collateral.
-Secured consumer loans with a maturity of 90 days or less are included in this category and represent 17.5% of short-term consumer loans at December 31, 2014.
+Secured consumer loans with a maturity of ninety days or less are included in this category and represent 17.7% and 17.5% of short-term consumer loans at December 31, 2015 and 2014, respectively.

 In certain states, either in compliance with law or through our following of best practices recommended by the Community Financial Services Association of America ("CFSA") we offer an extended payment plan for all borrowers.
 This extended payment plan is advertised to all customers where the program is offered, either via pamphlet or by being posted at the store at the time of the consumer loan.
 This payment plan is available to all customers in these states upon request and is not contingent on the borrower's repayment status or further underwriting standards.
 The term is extended to roughly four payments over eight weeks.
 If customers do not make these payments, then their held check is deposited.
-Gross loan receivables subject to these repayment plans represented \$1,978 of the \$193,475 of total receivables at December 31, 2014 and \$1,793 of the \$189,108 of total receivables at December 31, 2013.
+Gross loan receivables subject to these repayment plans represented \$2,525 of the \$155,296 total receivables at December 31, 2015 and \$1,978 of the \$193,475 total receivables at December 31, 2014.

 Medium-term consumer loans can be unsecured or secured with a maturity greater than ninety days up to thirty-six months.
 Unsecured medium-term products typically range from \$100 to \$5,000, and are evidenced by a promissory note with a maturity between three and thirty-six months.
-These consumer loans vary in structure depending upon the regulatory environments where they are offered.
-The consumer loans are due in installments or provide for a line of credit with periodic monthly payments.
-Secured medium-term products typically range from \$750 to \$5,000, and are asset-based consumer loans whereby the customer obtains cash and grants a right in collateral and the consumer loan may be secured with a lien on the collateral.
-Secured consumer loans with a maturity greater than 90 days are included in this category and represent 15.0% of medium-term consumer loans at December 31, 2014.
+These consumer loans vary in structure depending upon the applicable laws and regulations where they are offered.
+The medium-term consumer loans are payable in installments or provide for a line of credit with periodic payments.
+Secured consumer loans with a maturity greater than ninety days are included in this category and represent 13.7% and 15.0% of medium-term consumer loans at December 31, 2015 and 2014, respectively.